Engin-Boot/pong-stage-aruna09/Stage0/Idle-State.md

   When: user opens the app

+  Then: Display
-  Then: display a static image of the pong game as the background image Display "Add player" button
+  a static image of the pong game as the background image "Add player" button
-  Display "Invite player" button
+  "Invite player" button
+  "Exit" button